cervoise/blog/trainings/win32-buffer-overflow/README.md

    * is not working on Windows 2000 (but you can check your DLL on another system)
   * WinDbg for Windows XP is available on the Waybackmachine: http://web.archive.org/web/20130118182453/https://msdl.microsoft.com/download/symbols/debuggers/dbg_x86_6.11.1.404.msi

+Sometimes you have a both ASLR & DEP bypass, but the binary is too old for Windows Vista or newer.
+You can use:
+  * EMET 4.1 (but you'll have to find it!)
+  * WehnTrust https://archive.codeplex.com/?p=wehntrust - In this case, you will have to :
+    * install it
+    * put an exception on your program
+The idea is to emulate Windows ALSR behaviour.
+This can also be used for ASLR bypasses, but most of the time it is just finding a JMP ESP in non ASLR module (I'll not cover this part with the following tools).

 These exercices are also a good opportunity to test Metasploit payloads ;)

 ## Simple Win32 stack based buffer overflow